adimadkaikar/CMEECourseWork/week1/README.md

 * variables.sh: Basic script to learn about variables in shell scripting.
 Needs no input

 #### Data
 This directory has all the data required by the scripts.
 It also contains a sample '.tiff' file for conversion from .tiff to .png.
+The deafult data used for 'csvtospace.sh' is in a sub-directory called Temperatures.

 #### Results
-This directory contains the results given by the scripts.
+This directory id empty presently.
+After running all the scripts it is expected to contain the results given by the scripts.

 #### Sandbox
 This directory is for practice and contains practice scripts and files.
+On GitHub it is empty as it is not meant for submission.